ash-ashutosh/Vehicle_Insurance_Dashboard/README.md

 - Ensured visualizations are easy to interpret while presenting in-depth details.

 ### 3. Dynamic Buttons and Bookmarks
-- Implemented buttons and bookmarks to improve navigation across different dashboard pages. (view landing page to see various button)
+- Implemented buttons and bookmarks to improve navigation across different dashboard pages. <a href="https://github.com/ash-ashutosh/Vehicle_Insurance_Dashboard/blob/main/1.landing%20page.jpg">view landing page to see various button</a>
-- Enabled users to switch seamlessly between pages, enhancing user experience and storytelling. (view to see home, back, forward button)
+- Enabled users to switch seamlessly between pages, enhancing user experience and storytelling. <a href="https://github.com/ash-ashutosh/Vehicle_Insurance_Dashboard/blob/main/2.insurance%20by%20coverage.jpg">view to see home, back, forward button</a>

 ### 4. Filtering and Slicing
 - Incorporated slicers and filters for dynamic data exploration.